The Administration Division is managed by Lee Knottnerus, the Deputy City Manager.

 Coordinates assistance to those community groups which provide services and benefits to the citizens of the City of Ridgefield and support the goals of the City Council.

 Presenting the agenda, agenda packets and minutes for the legislative and committee meetings; and assisting with assuring the transparency of the municipality's conduct of business.

-Coordinating and/or assisting with the planning and hosting of many City sponsored or partially sponsored events including First Saturdays, Farm-to-Table, Tuesdays in the Park, and others.
-The Community Events calendar includes information about City events and other local events.
+Coordinating and/or assisting with the planning and hosting of many City sponsored or partially sponsored events including First Saturdays, Farm to Table, Musicians in the Park, and others.
+The Community Events webpage includes information about City events and other local events.